steventimes/fpstreams/README.md

 * **`Result`**: Error-handling container.
 * **`Collectors`**: Accumulation utilities (grouping, joining, summary stats).

+## Functional Coverage & Roadmap

+`fpstreams` already delivers composable pipelines, collectors, and Option/Result containers, but there are a few areas worth extending (additional combinators, richer statistics, and more ergonomic Option/Result helpers).
+A longer-term path is to introduce an optional Rust extension to accelerate numeric-heavy collectors and parallel operations while keeping the Python-first API intact.
+See the roadmap for details: [docs/roadmap.md](docs/roadmap.md).

 ## Licence

 This project is licensed under the MIT License - see the LICENSE file for details.